dret/guidelines/proposal/outline.md

 1. Part I: Why API Guidelines
  1. The Big Picture: Digital Transformation, API Strategy, API Programs, and API Guidelines
- 1. API Guidelines as Emerging Practice
+ 1. API Guidelines as Emerging and Evolving Practice
  1. Helping Teams on their API Journeys

 1. Part II: API Guidelines as a Product